TannerHollis/Lithium-Ion-Pack/README.md

 \end{equation}
 $$

 Obviously, this equation poses a serious issue, infinity is not possible when the maximum allowed output voltage of the switching regulator is 24V.
 In order to combat this issue, only half of the wiper will be used.
-Since the wiper position at instruction *000h* for $R_{wb}$ is 0 Ohms, only the bottom half of the resistor divider will be used as follows:
+Since the wiper position at instruction *000h* for $R_{wb}$ is 0 Ohms, only the bottom half of the resistor divider in the MCP4351 and a static 5.5kOhm resistor will be used as follows:

 $$\begin{equation}
 \begin{split}